 Tradução da página

-Robert Janssen, an American partially raised in Brazil, acts as mentor and investor for technology companies and startups.
-He works as a consultant helping companies in their business development challenges, refining their value propositions, presenting opportunities to their networks and recruiting strategic partners and investors.
+Robert Janssen, an American partially raised in Brazil, acts as a mentor and investor for technology companies and startups.
+He works as a consultant helping companies in their business development challenges, refining their value propositions, presenting opportunities to their networks, and recruiting strategic partners and investors.

 He leads OBr.global, which operates globally with an emphasis on Silicon Valley, San Antonio and Austin, TX, and the US East Coast, accelerating and internationalizing technology-based companies and startups.
 Nowadays, he has a special focus on companies and startups that develop global solutions, helping them in the process of seeking the necessary maturity to conquer new markets and to raise investments for their successful business development.

 Due to his long experience in strategic planning and international business, he is one of the main Brazilian government advisors for an export incentive program, Brazil IT +, where he created business, market traction and international competitiveness indicators that became part of the book he published to help Brazilian companies understand the basic requirements for attracting investment and exporting to more than 50 countries.
 Over the past three years, The Channel Company awarded him as one of the 50 most influential IT executives in the United States in the midsize enterprise segment.